Hagerman Elementary School

 - Sora (online library)

-The implementation of AVID has been on-going over the last few years, with the program having reached full implementation, K-12, in the 2020-21 school year.
+The implementation of GRIT has been on-going over the last few years, with the program having reached full implementation, K-12, in the 2020-21 school year.
 This includes:

 Kindergarten Learning binder organization, how to organize desk and workspace materials needed

 1st Grade Daily binder checks and a writing assignment about careers